Skip to main content

 The expression of that gene, meaning whether it is turned on or off, is a separate and more dynamic process.
 This is the realm of epigenetics, the director of your genetic orchestra.
 Epigenetic marks are chemical annotations added to your DNA and its associated proteins.

 These marks instruct your cellular machinery on which genes to read and which to silence.
 They are the reason a brain cell and a skin cell, which share the exact same DNA library, perform vastly different functions.
-Your are the primary authors of these epigenetic instructions.
+Your lifestyle choices are the primary authors of these epigenetic instructions.

 Peptides as Precision Messengers